Incoming British PM Johnson picks his Brexit team

 A record number of ethnic minority politicians are expected to serve as ministers including Priti Patel, the former aid minister who resigned in 2017 over undisclosed meetings with Israeli officials, and employment minister Alok Sharma.

-Foreign Secretary Jeremy Hunt, Johnson’s rival for the leadership, was offered the job of defense minister, but turned it down, Sky reported.
+Foreign Secretary Jeremy Hunt, Johnson’s rival for the leadership, was offered the job of defence minister, but turned it down, Sky reported.

 Johnson has pledged to negotiate a new Brexit deal with the EU before Oct.
 31 but if the bloc refuses, he has promised to leave without a deal on Halloween.